fmndantas/people-finder/README.md

-where the 10 refers to number of loops in search, 84 refers to the local area code of the phone numbers and the `-r` flag indicates random number generation Alternatively one can create a list of numbers in a file named input.txt in the same directory.
+where the 10 refers to number of loops in search, 84 refers to the local area code of the phone numbers and the `-r` flag indicates random number generation

+Alternatively one can create a list of numbers in a file named input.txt in the same directory and omit this flag.

+### Uploading to telegram @peoplefinder

+    $ peopleuploader [-s <savedir>]

+This will upload all pictures inside savedir.